scm-repo-mirror/jetbrains_mps/IdeaPlugin/readme.txt

     - configure project settings
             - open IdeaPlugin project from the MPS sources
             - open "Project Structure" dialog
-                - inside "Project Settings/Project" page ensure that project SDK ("JB JDK 17") is configured.
-If not, configure new java SDK named "JB JDK 17" & pointing to JetBrains JDK 17 by pressing on "New" button
+                - inside "Project Settings/Project" page ensure that project SDK ("JB JDK 11") is configured.
+If not, configure new java SDK named "JB JDK 11" & pointing to JetBrains JDK 11 by pressing on "New" button
+                  NOTE: despite use of Java 17 for Big MPS, we still build IdeaPlugin with Java 11.
+Once IDEA switches to Java 17 as the only Java (expected in 2022.3), we don't need to maintain Java 11 compatibility for IdeaPlugin.
                 - inside "Platform Settings/SDKs" create new IntelliJ Platform Plugin SDK named "IDEA IC" & base on project SDK created above